 Military historians have to ask the question of why General MacArthur was so unprepared for the Japanese attack when it came.
 Not positioning the air assetts lost December 8 was bad enough, but MacArthur also did not properly prepare for the subsequent Japanese invasion of the Islands.
 MacArthur's force, especially after the loss of his air assetts was not sufficent to defend the Philippines indefinitely.
 It was adequate to resist the Japanese for more than a fews months if it had been properly managed.
 The forces at his disposal were no inconsequential.
 MacArthur failed to position supplies and munition in the Bataan peninsula.
 This location had been identified in War Plan Orange and the unrevised Rainbow-5.
 The American and Filipino forces on Bataan in fact resisted valiantly and were finally forced to surender only because they were starving and out of amunition.
 Immediatley after Pearl Harbor there was still time to move supplies into Baatan.
 Many military historians believe that the Japanese conquest of the Philippines was the most important American military defeat in American military history.

-MacArthur saw that he did not have the forces to stop the Japanese drive south to Manila.
-Rather than have the city destroyed, he abandoned the city and declared it an open city (DEcember 24).
+MacArthur about one month into the War finally saw that defensive opertations were failing.
+They were unable to stop the Japanese drive south to Manila.
+It was not that the Japanese outnumbered his fiorces.
+It was that the large Filipino contingent was largely untraind zand poorly armed.
+For which he has gto bbear the reposnsibility--especially the poor training.
+Rather than have the city destroyed, he abandoned the city and declared it an open city (December 24).
 The Japanese occupied the city (January 2).

 Bataan was a small peninsula west of Manila.
-MacArthur decided to base the defense of the Philippines on Bataan, Corregidor and three small islands in Manila Bay.
-He concentrated his forces there and was in place (January 7).
-He hoped that he could hold out until relieved by the Pacific Fleet.
+It was already identified as the plave to base a strategic retreat in the event of a Japanese invasion.
+Yet there wa no pre-invasion staging of supplies there nor was there a real effort to transfer supplies, food and amunition or heavy weeapons there kin the early phase of the Japanese invasion.
+MacArthur's behavior seems deluisdional.
+Admiral Kimmel and Gen. Short wr pilloried after Pearl Harbor for the sucess of the Jaoanese suroprise attack, MacArthur on the other hand receibed a Medal of Hinor for an even more incompetent defense of the Philippines dofr which he had amplel warning.
+MacArthur after suffering stunning defeats, stasged a cgasogtic retreat to Bataan, Corregidor and three small islands in Manila Bay.
+He concentrated his forces there and was in place, but little in the ways of supplies to support his fiorces (January 7).
+He seems tio hasve hoped that he could hold out until relieved by the Pacific Fleet.
 He did not fully appreciate the extent of the damage to the Pacific Fleet at Pearl Harbor and the full power of the Imperial Navy, especially the Japanese carriers.
-Supplies were not pre-positioned in Bataan.
 Tragically MacArthur did not properly use available time to transfer the needed supplies for his forces.
-The Americans and Filipinos lost most of their supplies during the withdrawal.
+The Americans and Filipinos lost most of their supplies asnd heavy eqwuipment during the withdrawal.
 The Japanese naval blockade prevented resupply or the landing of reinforcements.
-The American and Fhilipino forces in Bataan put up a valliant defense, but ran out of food, amunition, medical supplies.
+The American and Fhilipino forces in Bataan put up a valliant defense.
+Their resistance was heroic and inflicted substantisl casualties in gthe Japanese.
+At the same time, self agrandising press releases fron Gen. MacArthur's headquarters focused on manufactured heroism being duisplayed by the General.
+The American public bought it.
+One person who dud not was the newly appointed Gen. Eisenhower in the Army War Plans Division who had srved under MacArthure in the Philippines.
+He understood that the disaster in the Philippines was in part tacticasl blunfers as well as the result of sufrrounding himself with sycophant rather than talent.
+The real heroes on Bataan rapidly ran out of food, amunition, medical supplies.
 The devestated Pacific Fleet was unable to resupply them.
 The starving men on Bataan held out against an overwhelming Japanese force.
-They in fact performed more than could be reasonably asked.
+They in fact performed far more than could be reasonably asked.
+They were the first real ground resistance the Japanese faced in the Pacific War.
+The next would be the Australian Army on New Guinea and the American Marines on Guadalcanal (August 1942).

 The Japanese behaved barbarically when they entered Manila.
 Many went on a drinking spreee and raped or otherwise abused Filipino girls and women.
 The Japanese conducted celebrations and parades in Manila to honor their stunning victory.
 The Manila residents were ordered to attend.
 The Japanese quickly rounded up American civilians who were interned in camps.
 The treatment of the internees varied widely.
 The pro-Japanese Filipinos who cooperated with the occupation authorities.
 To many it seem that the Americans were gone for good.
 Gradually as opinion turned decisively against the Japanese, collaborators were targeted.
 The Japanese seized the banks which were put in the hands of Japanese bankers who attempted to convince Filipinos to deposit their dollars.
 Authorities ordered the theaters to operate 24 hours a day.
 The best seats were reserved for the Japanese military.
 Soldiers went into shops and bought all sorts of items with occupation money which had no real value.
 Shop owners had no choice as to refuse to accept the Japanese script was to rusk death.
 Eventually Japanese authorities ordered Filipinos to hand in their dollars in exghange for Japanese military yen.
 The Philippino people suffered greviously under Japanese occupation.
 The Japanese press ganged large numbers of Filipinos into slave labor camps.
 Filipino women were forced to work in brothels operated by the Japanese military.